Hōtōzan Kofun: Overview

-The Hōtōzan Kofun is located on the west bank of the Tone River.
-The tumulus is a hōfun (方墳), with square sides, built as a step pyramid in two tiers, 54 meters on each side, and a height of 12 meters.
-Neither fukiishi nor haniwa have been found.
-The burial chamber is a stone-lined chamber with a total length of 12 meters.
+The Hōtōzan Kofun is located on the west bank of the Tone River at the southeastern foot of Mount Haruna in central Gunma Prefecture.
+The tumulus is a hōfun (方墳), with square sides, built as a step pyramid in three tiers, 54 meters on each side, and a height of 12 meters, with its main axis tilted 32 degrees from north to east.
+Fukiishi have been found on the exterior of the mound, but no haniwa have been found.
+The tumulus is surrounded by a shallow 18-meter wide moat.
+The burial chamber is a stone-lined chamber with a total length of 12 meters, orientated to the southwest.
+The large burial chamber is a complex structure consisting of a main chamber, an antechamber, an antechamber, a passageway, and a vestibule.
 The walls are made from rectangular megalithic blocks of andesite, which were once plastered and presumably decorated with paint.
-The stone sarcophagus is shaped like a house, and was placed perpendicular to the long axis of the chamber.
+The hollowed-out house-shaped stone sarcophagus was placed perpendicular to the long axis of the chamber, and has a distinctive latticework carved into its base.
 It is presumed to have been built at the end of the 7th century AD, or at the very end of the Kofun period, when Buddhist ritual practices were supplanting the tumulus culture.
-No grave goods have been found.
+No grave goods have been found, as the burial chamber has been open since ancient times.
+The tumulus is estimated to have been built around the mid-7th century, toward the end of the Kofun period.